Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: DM Environments around BHs

 In Fig.~\ref{fig:density_profile}, we show the CDM profile (black) and examples of SIDM profiles.
 For a fixed $v_M$, increasing $\sigma_0/m_\chi$ widens the SIDM core, as observed in the dashed-blue versus dashed-red curves.
 The wider core leads to suppressed densities in both the spike and core regions.
 From the core boundary to the halo center, the dashed curves transition from a flat core (contact interaction) to a contact-interaction-spike $(\gamma_{\rm sp} = 3/4$), and finally to a massless-mediator-spike ($r_t$, $\gamma_{\rm sp} = 7/4$).
 For heavy mediators (corresponding to $v_M = 30$~km/s), the SIDM spike densities are much lower than in the CDM case.
 However, with lighter mediators (solid blue and red, $v_M = 3$~km/s), $\sigma(v)$ experiences stronger velocity suppression, allowing a denser $\gamma_{\rm sp} = 7/4$ spike to form near the core boundary, leading to significantly larger spikes.

 Below, we focus on the $v_M = 3$~km/s scenario, where a $\sim 10$~pc core and a dense DM spike lead to significant GW dephasing.
-Observations of dwarf galaxies with radius $\sim 10$~pc and $\mathcal{O}(1)$~km/s virial velocities~\cite{Pace:2018tin} suggest that halos with a similar size can exist and may host intermediate-mass BHs.
+The formation of such DM spikes around intermediate-mass BHs of mass $10^{3-6}~M_{\odot}$ has been discussed in the literature~\cite{Zhao:2005zr}.
+Moreover, observations of dwarf galaxies with radius $\sim 10$~pc and $\mathcal{O}(1)$~km/s virial velocities~\cite{Pace:2018tin} suggest that halos with a similar size can exist and may host intermediate-mass BHs.
 In larger halos with velocity dispersions $\gg 3$ km/s, the self-interactions of the DM become velocity-suppressed, making the DM behave more like CDM.

+As a closing remark, we show in the next section that the dephasing of GWs due to the presence of DM halos is sensitive mainly to the DM density within the inspiral region, rather than the full profile.
+In scenarios where the shape of the DM profile varies, for example, from different modeling of the halo~\cite{Cole:2022fir}, we expect to observe similar signals if the intrinsic properties lead to similar central densities.